romansokolik/LHL-Final-Project-Statistical-Modelling-with-Python/README.md

 ## Project/Goals

-1. Connecting to CityBikes API and retrieving data.
-2. Connecting to Foursquare and Yelp APIs and retrieving data.
+- Accessing data using APIs (CityBikes, FourSquare, Yelp)
-3. Joining and transforming collected data.
+- Cleaning and transforming data using Python
+- Loading data into a database using Python
+- Performing EDA, including using both statistics and visualizations
+- Identifying trends and patterns in data using statistical models
-4. Building a Model and further evaluation of the data.
+- Building a Model and further evaluation of the data.
+- Interpreting the results of the statistical models

 ## Process